-- Safety standards, quality management systems and accreditation processes currently available for the development of gene and cell therapies together with the WBMT Accreditation Committee (AHCTA). - Proposal for a tool on how to monitor cell therapy practices worldwide in collaboration with the WHO.
+- Develop safety standards, quality management systems and accreditation processes currently available for the development of gene and cell therapies together with the WBMT Accreditation Committee (AHCTA). - Update the list of essential medications for HCT and provide a publication. - Harmonize terms in cell and gene therapy together with Graft Processing and Cellular Therapy Committee. - Provide list of worldwide stakeholders in the field of cell and gene therapies to WHO.